google/filonov/docs/fetching/youtube.md

 # Getting data from YouTube channel

-You can extract video performance data (`likes` and `views`) from publicly available video in YouTube channel.
+You can extract media data (including some performance data, i.e. `likes` and `views`) from publicly available videos in YouTube channel.

+Supported types of content:

+* Video file
+* Video description
+* Video thumbnail
+* Video commentaries

 ## Prerequisites